Bonsanbec/tecate-simulator/README.md

 Overlapping pixels are accumulated in a float32 canvas and normalized by the cumulative sum of weights:
 $$\text{Pixel}_{\text{blended}} = \frac{\sum_i \text{Pixel}_{i} \times M_i(x)}{\sum_i M_i(x)}$$
-This guarantees a smooth transition where the sum of weights is $1.0$ at every column, blending storefront details seamlessly.

 ### E. Dynamic UV Mapping Coordinates
 Because the total width of the stitched panorama $W_{\text{final}}$ varies dynamically based on the shift variables $s_j$: